Persons with "CAIS:"

 This section of the ReligiousTolerance.org web site deals with transgender persons.

-- Most transgender people were identified by physicians as male at birth, and recorded as male on their birth certificate.
-However, often as children under 5 years-of-age, they will personally identify as female.
+- Many transgender people were identified by physicians as male at birth, and recorded as male on their birth certificate.
+However, often as children from 3 to 5 years-of-age, they will personally identify as female.
 Many will say that they have female brain trapped in a male body.

-- A large minority of transgender people were identified as female at birth, be observed as having "lady parts," but now identify as male.
+- A large minority of transgender people were identified as female at birth, were observed as having "lady parts," but now identify as male.

-- Small percentages of transgender persons will identify themselves as both male and female, or neither male nor female.
+- Small percentages of transgender persons will identify themselves as both male and female, or neither male nor female gender.

 People with CAIS have many similarities to transgender persons.
 CAIS causes them to appear female at birth, be identified as female on their birth certificate, and self-identify as female during their childhood.
 They are typically raised as girls by their parents.
 However, later in life, a medical concern will usually surface.
 Their menstruation cycles may not begin as expected, or they may find it impossible to become pregnant.
 About one in three persons with CAIS do not develop armpit hair.
 A doctor may order a DNA test and find that the patient's sex chromosomes are not the expected XX (female) pattern.
 Their chromosomes are XY, or some other pattern that contains a Y chromosome.
 That is, the person is a genetic or biological male!

 Needless to say, this is a very difficult finding for a physician to communicate to their patient.
-It almost always will be a serious shock to the patient with CAIS, which takes time for them to accept and understand.
+It almost always will be a serious shock to the patient with CAIS.
+It takes time for them to accept and understand their situation.